wscoble/beyond-the-prompt/presentation/slides.md

 Then the architecture agent spoke up.

+???

+The architecture guardian reviews everything against our ADRs.
+It's relentless.

 --

 "SecurityManager? **Deprecated in Java 17.**"

---

-"You're upgrading to Java 21 in 6 months, right?"

---

-Oh no.

 ???

-The architecture guardian reviews everything against our ADRs.
-It's relentless.

 It caught something I missed: SecurityManager is deprecated.
 Removed in Java 21.

-We're planning to upgrade in 6 months.
+???

+--

+Oh no. We're using Java 25.

+???

 Pause here.
 Let it sink in.
 The audience gets it: we would have shipped dead code.

-Two weeks now.
-Ten weeks rewriting later.
-Total: 12 weeks.

-The "fast" solution just became the slow one.
+The "fast" solution just became the impossible one.

 ---